ducodrupsteen/cloud-services/ccp/07-security.md

 - An auditing security checklist

 Besides that it also includes a learning path to auditing, for anyone that is interested in compliance, auditing and any other legal matters.

+## Denial of service attacks
+A denial-of-service, `DoS`, attack is a deliberate attempt to make a website or application unavailable to users.
+Someone might overflow your application with requests, which slows everything down and prevents actual user from making any requests.

+These request also might come from multiple sources, which would make it a Distributed denial of service `DDoS` attack.
+This could either be a group of people, or a single attacker making use of bots.

+### AWS Shield
+`AWS Shield` can help you minimize the effect a `DoS` or `DDoS` attack has on your application.
+You can use this services in two ways:

+#### AWS Shield Standard
+`AWS Shield Standard` automatically protects all AWS customers at no cost.
+It protect AWS resources from the most common and frequently occurring types of `DDoS` attacks.
+As traffic comes in, it analysis the traffic and it is able to detect malicious traffic.

+#### AWS Shield Advanced
+`AWS Shield Advanced` is a paid service, it provides detailed attack diagnostics and the ability to detect and migrate sophisticated `DDoS` attacks.
+It also integrates with other services such as `CloudFront`, `Route 53`, `ELB` and additionally you can integrate `Shield` with `AWS WAF` by writing custom rules to migrate complex `DDoS` attacks.

+## Additional Security Services

+### AWS Key Management Service `AWS KMS`
+This service enables you to perform encryption operations through the use of cryptographic keys.
+You can use `AWS KMS` to create, manage and use cryptographic keys to encrypt and decrypt data.
+You can also control the use of keys across a wide range of services.
+For example, you can specify which IAM users and roles are able to manage keys.

+### AWS WAF
+`AWS WAF` is a web application firewall that lets you monitor network requests that come into your web application. `WAF` works together with `CloudFront` and an `ALB`. `WAF` works by using a web access control list, `ACL`, to protect your AWS resources.
+For example, you have been receiving malicious requests from several IP addresses.
+You can configure your `web acl` to allow requests from everywhere except those IP addresses.

+### Amazon Inspector
+Amazon inspector helps to improve the security and compliance of applications by running automated security assessments.
+It performs security checks for vulnerabilities and deviations from security best practices.

+### Amazon GuardDuty
+Amazon GuardDuty is a service that identifies threats by continuously monitoring the network activities and account behavior within your AWS environment.